 Kathryn joined the German Studies department in 2008.
 She received her B.A. from St. Olaf College in Minnesota, with majors in Franco-German Studies and German.
 Before coming to graduate school, she spent a year on a Fulbright scholarship in Saarbrücken, Germany, where she taught English at the Rotenbühl Gymnasium and at the Deutsch-Französisches Gymnasium.
-At Michigan she has taught in both German and History, and was awarded the Frank X. Braun Memorial Graduate Student Instructor Award (2009-10).
-Kathryn's research interests include 20th century literature and culture, German modernism, history of emotions, and postwar literature.
-She received a Fulbright fellowship for 2011-12 to carry out dissertation research in Berlin.
-Her dissertation is a study of languages of emotion in the immediate postwar period, and includes a study of diaries written at the end of the war.
-Kathryn is a participant of the Avant-Garde Interest Group, and a member of the Coalition of Women in German.
+At Michigan she has taught in both German and History, and was awarded the Frank X. Braun Memorial Graduate Student Instructor Award (2009-10) as well as the Outstanding Graduate Student Instructor Award from Rackham Graduate School (2012).